 Now, Reed is once again facing the prospect of execution in Texas, despite the troubling questions about his conviction.
 Langley, in a 50-page ruling, sided with the state’s arguments that Fennell was a credible witness, supporting his description of Stites leaving their apartment to go to work the morning before she was found dead.

 Texas executes more prisoners than any other state.
-Our Dallas-based criminal defense team fights against capital murder charges and appeal sentences.
+Our criminal defense lawyers Clint and Mick fight against capital murder charges and appeal sentences.
 Please contact us at (214) 720-9552.